pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 networkx 1.10

-you can use pip install networkx
+you can use 'pip install networkx'

 numpy 1.10.1

-you can use pip install numpy
+you can use 'pip install numpy'

 #Other modules/libraries